Find a Job You Really Want In

 Example 3.

-“With my eight years of experience as managing director of similar projects, I am confident I can provide insight and value towards your firm’s goals.
-I would love the chance to speak with you on the position and what skills I could bring.
+“With eight years of experience as a managing director of similar projects, I am confident I can provide valuable insights to achieve your firm’s goals.
+I would appreciate the chance to discuss the position and how my skills could contribute.
 Thank you for your consideration.”

 -